fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/Road detection based on the fusion of Lidar and image data.md

 # [Road detection based on the fusion of Lidar and image data](https://journals.sagepub.com/doi/full/10.1177/1729881417738102)

-**Problem**: The goal of this paper is to fuse sensoric data from (2D) dense monocular images from electro-optical cameras and sparse (3D) point clouds from LiDaRs.
-These sensors have their individual, complementary advantages.
+**Problem**: Multimodality and redundancy of sensing need to be positively utilized for reliable and consistent perception of the environment through sensor data fusion.
+The goal of this paper is to fuse sensoric data from (2D) dense monocular images from electro-optical cameras and sparse (3D) point clouds from LiDaRs.

 **Approach**:
 * The main idea is to upsample sparse depth maps from LiDar using RGB images.
 However, RGB images